Scaredy cats guide to Halloween Horror Nights at Universal Orlando

 Universal offers separately ticketed daytime lights-on tours of 3 or 6 select haunted houses.
 These tours are specifically designed to take the scare out by revealing some of the movie making secrets Universal uses to create the houses – and after seeing them with the lights on, they’re much less intimidating when the lights are off.

 So, how are we feeling, scaredy cats?
 Ready to take on Halloween Horror Nights?
 If so, Congratulations!
-Click here for more information – and great news the separately ticketed event runs on select nights through Nov.
-4, 2023, so you still have plenty of time to go (maybe even more than once).
+Click here for more information – and great news the separately ticketed event runs on select nights from late August through early November, so you still have plenty of time to go (maybe even more than once).

 By the way, did you know, screaming is good for you?
 See you in the fog!

-If you’re still unsure, check out our videos below for a look inside the two houses I liked most.
+If you’re still unsure, check out our videos below for a look inside the two houses I liked most in 2025: